Logo

 How to Properly Clean a Furnace Flame Sensor (Source: AZParts)

-5. What is the average Lifespan of a Flame Sensor?
+5. What is The Average Lifespan of a Flame Sensor?

 The average lifespan of a flame sensor in a furnace typically ranges from 5 to 10 years, depending on its quality, usage conditions, and regular maintenance.
 Frequent cleaning and operating the furnace in a clean environment can help extend this lifespan.
 However, buildup of dust, soot, or exposure to moisture can significantly reduce its durability.
 When the sensor shows signs of poor performance or frequent errors, replacing it promptly is recommended to maintain safe and efficient furnace operation.